 Thousands of our members are sharing the many benefits they enjoy with people on social media and in person each week.
 Oftentimes, this leads to important questions.
 Our staff shares three of the most common queries they experiences, and the answers they provide are below.

 You Work There?
 Can I Ask You A Question?

 "There are no dumb questions," I begin after hearing the person across from me at a recent luncheon start with this usual response to my introduction.
 "At least when it comes to hormone optimization this holds true.
 Almost everyone who comes to us has a lot to learn."

-After working with Body Shapes Medical for the last few years I've had the benefit of learning from mountains of data and research.
+After working with 25 Again for the last few years I've had the benefit of learning from mountains of data and research.
 Unfortunately, hormones are not something most people have had time to study in school or otherwise.
 Even if they have, it's frightening to hear about a lot of misinformation or flat out bad information floating around regarding this growing segment of the healthcare field.

 Hormones are understudied by the average person.
 What's more, even the above average medical professional likely has not studied the dramatic benefits of a medically supervised, safe and effective hormone therapy plan like our 25 Again program.

 Every week, I get to meet many of new people, who have heard about hormones but do not understand short or long-term benefits.
 Without question, there are three standard questions adults ask.